apollographql/spotify-showcase/docs/enterprise-demo.md

 ## Understanding the usage of your graph

 The Apollo Router automatically collects usage information on your graph based on what fields are being requested from client applications.
-You can start diving into specific fields and their usage in the graph by heading to the [Fields tab]({{ graph.url.fields }}).
+You can start diving into specific fields and their usage in the graph by heading to the [Fields page]({{ graph.url.fields }}).

-In the top search bad of the Fields tab, try searching for `CurrentUser` to find the `me` field we queries.
+In the top search bad of the Fields page, try searching for `CurrentUser` to find the `me` field we queries.
 You can also click the flied insights button to the right to view a more detailed breakdown of the usage in this specific field.

 ## Knowing when to start pruning your graph

 Since GraphOS has the usage information of our graph, it can also identify fields marked with the `@deprecated` directive and tell us if they are still being useed or not.
-In the same [Fields tab]({{ graph.url.fields }}), select the "Deprecations" at the top and you should see some deprecated fields that were added from the SpaceX API.
+In the same [Fields page]({{ graph.url.fields }}), select the "Deprecations" at the top and you should see some deprecated fields that were added from the SpaceX API.

 ## Looking at individual operations

-In addition to the aggregate usage information we saw in the Fields tab, GraphOS also enables you to view sample individual traces that includes resolver level traces 🙌.
+In addition to the aggregate usage information we saw in the Fields page, GraphOS also enables you to view sample individual traces that includes resolver level traces 🙌.
 Head over to the [Operations]({{ graph.url.operations }}) tab and you can explore the traces generated from the operations we ran in previous steps.

 ## Testing out making a change to your subgraphs locally